anirudhrv01/Skin-Type-Detection/README.md

 # Skin Type Detection

-A deep learning–based system that detects facial skin type from a selfie image using computer vision and Convolutional Neural Networks (CNN), and provides personalized skincare product recommendations based on the detected skin type and user budget.
+A deep learning–based system that detects facial skin type from a microscopic skin images using computer vision and Convolutional Neural Networks (CNN), and provides personalized skincare product recommendations based on the detected skin type and user budget.

 ---